-The planned Phase IIb study aims to confirm the most effective dose of NTCELL, define any placebo component of the response and further identify the initial target Parkinson's disease patient sub group.
+The Phase IIb trial aims to confirm the most effective dose of NTCELL, define any placebo component of the response and further identify the initial target Parkinson's disease patient sub group.
+The company plans to initiate the trial on 24 February 2016.

-"Our goal is to obtain provisional consent and launch NTCELL as the first disease modifying treatment for Parkinson's disease in 2017," says Dr Taylor.
+If the trial is successful the company will apply for provisional consent and launch NTCELL as the first disease modifying treatment for Parkinson's disease in 2017.